learninglab-dev/the-resources/data/resources/projects/clickable-maps/useful-links.md

-# Potentially Useful Links for Creating Clickable Browser-Based Maps
+# Creating Clickable Browser-Based Maps
 a.k.a. getting maps to do stuff :)

 ## Examples